lifeisstillgood/softwaremind/docs/newbook/coders_are_the_new_managers.rst

     Have key technical skills so that you can help advise the team.

-Wait what happened?
+Wait what happened there?
 Where is all the "bend the organisation to your will" stuff.
 Where is the "corporate strategy".
 What happened?

 In my uneducated opinion, two things happened.
 Firstly the management split - middle management stayed employees, and upper management became capitalists, financiers.
-Companies grew in size, complexity.
+Not only did CEOs grab enough options to spell FU, but the worlds largest companies grew in size and reach.
 Globalisation became not just how things were traded but how companies operated.

 (link: accountancy - the non softwaremethods of control, superseeded by direct measurement)